After a Flood

 Report Flooding

 Report flooding and damage to private property or public lands in the City of Madison.
-City Engineering will use the information to improve the stormwater system to reduce flooding damage in the future.
+Even if a homeowner reported flooding to 2-1-1, FEMA, or a City official, the City needs standardized information to improve the stormwater system and to reduce flooding damage in the future.
+Learn about our tips for creating a comprehensive flood report.

 Report Damaged Trees, Power Lines